Assisted Living

 • Involve all decision-makers: Include your loved one, if possible, and any family members involved in the decision.

 If you’re looking for guidance finding care for an aging loved one, A Place for Mom’s Senior Living Advisors can help you find options that match your loved one’s needs and budget.
-While A Place for Mom does not refer families who are using public pay options like Medicaid to cover senior living services, an advisor can recommend a short-term stay at an assisted living facility or temporary home care to help you through a Medicaid spend down period.
+While A Place for Mom doesn’t refer families who are using public pay options like Medicaid to cover senior living services, an advisor can recommend a short-term stay at an assisted living facility or temporary home care to help you through a Medicaid spend-down period.

 SHARE THE ARTICLE